rahifkhan22/Omega-zero/README.md

 Welcome to the official hackathon repository by [GDG,UCE-OU].
 This repository serves as the starting point for all participating teams.
+Title of your repository shall be : team-(your team name)

 ## Team Details